brajeshwar/brajeshwar.github.io/privacy.md

 ## Contact

-For any questions or concerns regarding your privacy, you may contact us using the following details:
+For any questions or concerns regarding your privacy, you may contact Oinam, `legal @ oinam.com`.

-Brajeshwar Oinam
-`legal @ oinam.com`